soyart/artnoi.com/artnoi.com/src/blog/etc/audiophiles/my-past/index.md

 I naturally stop buying anything new except the transducers, until I bought the ER4SR.
 The in-ear monitors are so good (and versatile) I just stop caring about other headphones, except a custom monitors, which has always been my dream (it looks cool).
-I only buy non-transducer stuff when I really need the functionality, like Bluetooth.
+I only buy non-transducer stuff when I really need the functionality, like Bluetooth or custom/near-field monitors.